kirankandel/base64-utils/README.md

 Utility module to perform various operations on a base64 string, has features to convert image to base64 string.

+## Release Notes
+*   Added support for conversion of images to base64 string.
 ## Installation

 ```